cilium/cilium/Documentation/install/system_requirements.rst

 .. _LinuxKit: https://github.com/linuxkit/linuxkit/tree/master/kernel
 .. _Ubuntu: https://wiki.ubuntu.com/YakketyYak/ReleaseNotes#Linux_kernel_4.8

-.. note:: The above list is composed based on feedback by users, if you have
+.. note:: The above list is based on feedback by users.
+If you find an unlisted
-          good experience with a particular Linux distribution which is not listed below, please let us know by opening a GitHub issue or by creating a pull request to update this guide.
+          Linux distribution that works well, please let us know by opening a GitHub issue or by creating a pull request that updates this guide.

 .. _admin_kernel_version:

 Linux Kernel
 ============

-Cilium leverages and builds on the kernel functionality BPF as well as various subsystems which integrate with BPF.
-Therefore, all systems that will run a Cilium agent are required to run the Linux kernel version 4.8.0 or later.
+Cilium leverages and builds on the kernel BPF functionality as well as various subsystems which integrate with BPF.
+Therefore, host systems are required to run Linux kernel version 4.8.0 or later to run a Cilium agent.
+More recent kernels may provide additional BPF functionality that Cilium will automatically detect and use on agent start.

-The 4.8.0 kernel is the minimal kernel version required, more recent kernels may provide additional BPF functionality.
-Cilium will automatically detect additional available functionality by probing for the functionality when the agent starts.
+.. note:: Kernel versions <4.9 are vulnerable to Spectre_ (CVE-2017-5715_ and CVE-2017-5753_)

 In order for the BPF feature to be enabled properly, the following kernel configuration options must be enabled.
-This is typically the case automatically with distribution kernels.
-If an option provides the choice to build as module or statically linked, then both choices are valid.
+This is typically the case  with distribution kernels.
+When an option can be built as a module or statically linked, either choice is valid.

 .. code:: bash